Social Media Best Practices: 7 Important Tips and Tricks for Any Organization

-Facebook, Instagram, Twitter, YouTube, LinkedIn, Snapchat, and TikTok are just a few of today’s most popular social media platforms.
+Facebook, Instagram, Twitter, YouTube, LinkedIn, Snapchat, TikTok, Pinterest, Vimeo, and Reddit are just a few of today’s most popular “social media” platforms.
 It can be hard to keep up with all the different social media channels available, but the main thing to keep in mind is that not every social network is the same.
 With so many social networks available, and new ones being introduced to the market all the time, it’s important to keep in mind that each social network has its own distinct demographics, content tone, and market of users.
 So, not every social media network will work as well for every business or industry, and it’s important to choose social media channels that best align with your organization’s industry, business goals, and target market.

 2. Post consistently, whether it’s daily, weekly, monthly, or quarterly.

 One of the most important strategies for social media is consistency.
 Whether you are posting daily or weekly, consistency is the foundation for a good social media strategy.
 No client or follower wants to hear from a brand sporadically.
 Posting consistently and reliably will show your followers that you are consistent, reliable, organized, level-headed, and trustworthy.
 Other ways to incorporate consistency into social media involve keeping the voice/tone and aesthetics consistent for each social channel.

 In any case, the main point is that consistency is key in social media.
 If you find yourself with the ability or need to post a lot across many different platforms, social media posting consolidators like Hootesuite and others can help in planning/scheduling posts to go live across multiple networks.